-I did finally take a year off and I created shoulders and arms (right and left) for the robot, and they too can actually exist as real objects.
-Adding these arms to these drawings to allow creation of mp4 videos is a lot of work.
+I did finally take a year off and I created shoulders and arms (right and left) for the robot, and they too can actually exist as real objects by the criteria described above.
+Adding these arms to these drawings to allow creation of mp4 videos of robots moving where the robots have arms and legs is a lot of work.
 I will get to it, but just note that right now the robots walking around in videos do not have arms, but the arms are there to be added.
 What really needs to be done is to send the full robot over to Autodesk Maya and rig the entire robot.
 Then it could be moved around with a unbelievable decrease in drawing work.
 But I am not totally familiar with Maya, so I have not done this rigging yet, it is (of course) also on the timeline.

 I also used rendering techniques to create a Claymation style video showing the robot arm doing internal and external rotation at the level of the shoulder.
 Here’s that video:

-You can download this video if you want.14 mb Download mp4 Internal and External Rotation arm (34 downloads)
+You can download this video if you want.14 mb Download mp4 Internal and External Rotation arm (1055 downloads)

-I also used this video as a take off point to show via a set of minutely detailed videos (each video is kept to be about 5 min long, so there’s a set of videos).
-These minutely detailed videos will show how I used Claymation type techniques to stitch together rendered images to make a video.
+I also used this video as a take off point to create a set of minutely detailed videos (each video is kept to be about 5 min long, so there’s a set of videos).
+I created these videos to show in a slow and detailed manner how I used a “Claymation” type technique to stitch together rendered images of the arm as it was moved through a set of positions in order to make a finished video of arm motion.
 I haven’t completed all the videos yet.

 Hope springs eternal…. pg